aklump/check-pages/README.md

           count: 1

 For other examples explore the _/install_ directory.

 ## Install

-Run the following and a folder named check-pages will be created with this project.
+Run the following and a stand-alone project will be created in a folder called _check-pages_.

     $ composer create-project aklump/check-pages